Stochastic Oscillator Technical Analysis and Stochastic Oscillator Technical Signals

 - Slow line %D is the signal

-This oscillator works on the principle that:
+This oscillator trading works on the principle that:

 - In a downtrend, price tends to close at the low of candle.

-Forex Technical Analysis and Generating Signals
+Forex Technical Analysis & Generating Signals

-Most common techniques used for analysis of Stochastic Oscillators to generate Forex signals are cross overs signals, divergence signals & over bought oversold areas.
+Most common techniques used for analysis of Stochastic Oscillators to generate Forex signals are cross overs signals, divergence signals & over bought over-sold areas.
 The following are the techniques used for generating trade signals

 50-level Crossover: